-People still refer to Bitcoin as “new” – yet Satoshi Nakamoto published his white paper on the digital currency in 2009.
+People still refer to Bitcoin as “new” – yet Satoshi published his white paper on the digital currency in 2009.
 Apple announced the iPad in 2010 – no one would describe it as new today.
-A device that was bigger than a smartphone, but more agile than a laptop is now considered to have been an inevitable technological evolution.
-At the birth of the Internet, it was assumed a secure, digital currency would follow.
+A device that was bigger than a smartphone, but more agile than a laptop is now considered an inevitable technological evolution.
+At the birth of the Internet, a secure, digital currency was also assumed.

 Let’s go back to 1999:

 “I think that the Internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing, but will soon be developed, is a reliable e-cash.
 A method whereby, on the Internet, you can transfer funds from A to B, without A knowing B or B knowing A.”